ianrasmussen05/programming-languages-2021/assignment-2.md

 `plus_two` takes an integer and adds `2`.

-`map` takes a function from lists to lists and takes a list and applies the function to each element.
+`map` takes a function from elements to elements, and a list, and recursively applies the function to each element of the list.

 `map plus_two 1:2:3:4:#` evaluates to `3:4:5:6:#`.